Visiting Universal Studios Orlando is exciting but can be daunting.

 You could ask your hotel whether they offer a bus shuttle service as most of the major hotels will.
 However, if you are using the city buses these do have a lot of stops along the way and some won’t actually drop you at City Walk so you may have to walk part of the journey.

-Park to Park
+Tip 7.
+Buy Park to Park Tickets

-Always buy a Park to Park ticket so that you can hop between Universal Studios and Islands of Adventures throughout your days.
+One of the most important tips for Universal Orlando is to always buy a Park to Park ticket so that you can hop between Universal Studios and Islands of Adventures throughout your days.
 You need this ticket to ride the Hogwarts Express in between the parks.

+Tip 8.
 Buy with American Express

 If you are an American Express customer, make sure you buy your Universal tickets with this card as you can take advantage of the AMEX lounge in Universal Studios.